disorderedmaterials/dissolve/web/docs/examples/water/step2.md

 {{< action type="edit" text="Double-click on the configuration tab's title and change its name to `Bulk`" />}}

 One thousand water molecules should have a cubic box size of just over 31 &#8491; side length.
-You will see in the {{< gui-node "Add" >}} node that its **Species** option is not set to anything, which seems counter-intuitive.
-Specifying a species here instructs the {{< gui-node "Add" >}} node that $N$ identical copies of the species should be added to the box.
-In most cases it is preferable to introduce some variety to the geometry of the molecules, and so the {{< gui-node "Add" >}} node can instead reference a {{< gui-node "CoordinateSets" >}} node as the source, and which contains sets of coordinates representing randomised, evolved, or read in (from a file) coordinates for the species.
+You will see in the {{< node "Add" >}} node that its **Species** option is not set to anything, which seems counter-intuitive.
+Specifying a species here instructs the {{< node "Add" >}} node that $N$ identical copies of the species should be added to the box.
+In most cases it is preferable to introduce some variety to the geometry of the molecules, and so the {{< node "Add" >}} node can instead reference a {{< node "CoordinateSets" >}} node as the source, and which contains sets of coordinates representing randomised, evolved, or read in (from a file) coordinates for the species.

 Before we proceed we'll tweak the temperature of the configuration.